 Tucked away in the rural village of Eyke near Woodbridge, this small Church of England primary school serves a community where tradition and high academic standards go hand in hand.
 With a capacity for just 140 pupils, Eyke Church of England Primary School offers a close-knit environment where every child is known by name.
-Despite its modest size, the school’s 2024 results are nothing short of exceptional, placing it as the highest-ranked primary school in the Woodbridge area.
-It currently sits well above the England average, outperforming 94% of schools across the country (top 6%).
-The school operates as a single-form entry, ensuring that the village atmosphere remains at the heart of the educational experience while maintaining a rigorous focus on core subjects.
+In the current Key Stage 2 dataset, 80% of pupils meet the expected standard in reading, writing and mathematics combined, and the school ranks 2nd among primary schools in the Woodbridge area.
+The school operates as a single-form entry, ensuring that the village atmosphere remains central to the educational experience while maintaining a rigorous focus on core subjects.

 The atmosphere at Eyke is defined by its rural charm and its explicit Christian foundation.
 As a Church of England school, the values of compassion, respect, and community are woven into the daily routine.
 Morning drop-offs are calm, reflecting the school's manageable size and the strong relationships between staff and families.
 The building itself serves as a hub for the village, and the surrounding Suffolk countryside provides a peaceful backdrop for learning.